CambriaSolutions/MSRFP-3717/README.md

 (n)

 We utilized Azure's App Service for containerization, a virtualization technology that allows multiple isolated operating system containers to be run on a shared host.
-The application also contains a Docker file and can be packaged and deployed as Docker contatiner. *[[Web Dyno Container]](https://github.com/CambriaSolutions/MSRFP-3717/blob/master/artifacts/Web%20Dyno%20Container.pdf)*
+The application also contains a Docker file and can be packaged and deployed as Docker contatiner. *[[App Service Container]](https://github.com/CambriaSolutions/MSRFP-3717/blob/master/artifacts/Paas%20Platform.pdf)*

 (o)